readthedocs/sphinx_rtd_theme/docs/contributing.rst

 take a minute to read the policy before starting with your first contribution.

 .. tip::

-    There is a new dockerized build environment, see :ref:`dockerized-build`.
+   There is a new dockerized build environment, see `dockerized-build`_.

 Modifying the theme
 ===================